dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 ## Built-in pattern options

 Figure 1 shows some of the lithology patterns you can create using Matplotlib's built-in hatch types.
-Convincing patterns can be made for basic clastic lithologies, but there is no way to make an adequate pattern for carbonates (or indeed more advanced lithology options).
+Convincing patterns can be made for basic clastic lithologies, but there is no way to make an adequate pattern for carbonates (or indeed other more advanced lithology options).

 {% include image.html file="posts/article-1/hatches.png"
 alt="custom hatches" number="1"